We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Best for depression: Damask rose

 We picked the top 10 essential oils for stress based on research that has come out within the past 2 to 15 years on the effects of each oil, prioritizing more recent studies when available.
 We gave extra attention to studies that were conducted on humans instead of animals.

 Each study we pulled from to make our list is from a reputable source, and the essential oils included are some of the most popular ones on the market.

 Essential oils may help reduce stress, but that does not mean they are a replacement for treatment from a healthcare or mental health professional.
 If your stress feels unmanageable, consider seeking professional help.

 Best overall for stress

 Lavender oil is probably the best-known essential oil, largely because it’s used for a variety of functions.
-The oil comes from the flowers of Lavandula angustifolia and is primarily composed of:
+The oil comes from the flowers of Lavandula angustifolia.